Citation, DOI & article data

-Assessment of interval mean sac diameter (MSD) growth has been shown to be insufficiently accurate in the diagnosis of anembryonic pregnancy, due to an overlap of gestational sac growth rates of viable and non-viable pregnancies.
+Assessment of interval MSD growth has been shown to be insufficiently accurate in the diagnosis of anembryonic pregnancy, due to an overlap of gestational sac growth rates of viable and non-viable pregnancies.

 Other ancillary features have been described, and may be considered poor prognostic factors, but do not contribute to the formal diagnosis of a failed pregnancy.
 These include: